November 15, 2024 -

 As it pertains to poetry, there’s a lot of literary gatekeeping in terms of accessibility and in certain sectors of poetry it’s super academic…did you feel you needed to break that?

 Totally.
 Part of me felt rejected, but also, I entered a world where I had no credentials.
 Nobody knew who I was.
 I was just like, I’m gonna start taking writing poetry seriously.
 My friends, they’re just not into poetry, they don’t go to readings.
-Whether or not I like the poetry, I do.
+Whether or not they like the poetry, I do.
 It’s good for me to hear what is happening.
 In the outside world, there’s a stereotypical idea of poetry.
 It’s intellectual, it’s obtuse.
 The average person does not want to engage with poetry.

 I thought there was space to make poetry and poetry readings more fun and more exciting.
 A big inspiration of mine is also Vaudeville, and I really love a variety show where you don’t know what you’re going to get.
 My version of poetry or my definition is so loose.
 If you look at some of the writer’s we’ve worked with, some are accomplished serious writers, but also people who make memes or who have a really strong voice on Twitter.
 I have such a loose definition on what I think poetry is and I see it everywhere.
 You know, there’s competition, you’re competing with social media and Netflix and streaming.
 How can we create live shows that get people out of their houses?